andkoc001/Machine-Learning-and-Statistics-Project/README.md

 In the Jupyter Notebook [Powerproduction_ML.ipynb](https://github.com/andkoc001/data_synthesis/blob/master/Powerproduction_ML.ipynb), I have incorporated the research and described the project progress.
 It is illustrated the machine learning concepts and applied methods together with relevant code snippets.
 The notebook includes also the calculated outputs and plots with the accompanying descriptions.

 A web app is built upon the Flask framework.
 The local server hosts the selected machine learning models used in the project.
 An attractive front-end web page has been designed to present the results in a user-friendly way.
+The app returns predicted values of power output, upon user input wind speed.

 The web app is also available in a virtualised container on Docker platform.